am-1010/am-1010.github.io/README.md

 ## About Page
 Pretty self explanatory.
 Small section about me, my interests, who I am, etc.

+## Projects Page
+Contains some details about what projects I've been working on and links to their GitHub repos.

-## Activities Page
+## Contacts Page
-Contains updates on what I've been up to.
-Maybe I pushed new code to GitHub, stuff that I've recently been involved in.
+Provides links to contact me!

 ##
 Hopefully it actually works.